Crossing guard: United States

 Adult crossing guards guide children.
 No universal regulations exist that describe who may be a crossing guard, where crossing guards are stationed, or for what purposes a crossing guard may be employed.
 This person may be paid or volunteer; the person may be a school employee, a member of local law enforcement, a city employee, or contracted privately.
 Many elementary school crossing guards are assisted by older students, known by a variety of titles such as "safety monitor" and "safety patrol."
 These do not have legal responsibility for the safety of children.

 The first school safety patrols were formed in the 1920s, because of growing concern for the well-being of students walking to school because of increasing fatalities and crossing incidents.
-Early patrols were formed in St. Paul, Minnesota, in 1920, and in Omaha, Nebraska, in 1923.
+The nation's first school patrol crossing was created in St. Paul, Minnesota on February 17, 1921.
+Another early safety patrol was established in Omaha, Nebraska in 1923.

 Crossing guards, except those who are duly sworn public safety officers, have no arrest powers, may not write tickets, and may only forward the license plate numbers and other descriptors of alleged violators to local law enforcement, who decide what to do with that information; results may range from nothing at all to a verbal warning to a written summons and fine.

 Similar procedures exist in most areas for school bus drivers, who may observe motorists disobeying the bus stop arm or flashing lights usually displayed when children are entering or exiting the bus.

-In some cases, the crossing guard may be injured due to a speeding car.
-For example in Kansas City, Kansas, Bob S. Nill was struck and killed by a distracted driver and Nill credited with saving two children.
+Crossing guards are injured and/or killed every year.
+For example in Kansas City, Kansas, Bob S. Nill was credited with saving two children before being struck and killed by a distracted driver.